Home Insurance Without Inspection — Compare No-Inspection Coverage Options (2026)

 Where Is No-Inspection Home Insurance Most Available?

-β High availability β Midwest & Mid-Atlantic
+✅ High availability — Midwest & Mid-Atlantic

 States like Ohio, Indiana, Pennsylvania, Virginia, and Maryland represent ideal conditions for no-inspection approval.
-Lower catastrophe risk, well-documented property records, and a large stock of standard-construction single-family homes make digital underwriting easy and reliable.
+Lower catastrophe risk, well-documented property records, and a large stock of standard-construction homes make digital underwriting easy.
+Inspection is frequently waived for homes built after 1990.

-β Good availability β Southeast (ex-coastal)
+✅ Good availability — Southeast (ex-coastal)

 Inland areas of Georgia, Tennessee, the Carolinas, and Alabama generally see good availability of no-inspection coverage.
 Newer construction is common and insurers have good data coverage for these markets.
+Homes built after 2000 frequently qualify for instant online approval.

-β οΈ Moderate availability β Texas & Great Plains
+⚠️ Moderate availability — Texas & Great Plains

-Hail risk in Texas and tornado risk in Oklahoma, Kansas, and Nebraska increase the likelihood that an insurer may want a physical inspection β particularly to assess roof condition.
+Hail risk in Texas and tornado risk in Oklahoma, Kansas, and Nebraska increase the likelihood that an insurer may want a physical inspection — particularly to assess roof condition.
 However, many newer homes in suburban markets (DFW, Austin, Houston) still qualify for no-inspection coverage.

-β Lower availability β Coastal & High-Risk Zones
+❌ Lower availability — Coastal & High-Risk Zones

 By Property Type